Maghnie/docs/developers/api-documentation/guides-and-tutorials/authentication.md

 ```

 {% hint style="danger" %}
-Note that base64 _not an encryption._ You can copy-paste the encoded part above into any base64 decoder and will see the username and password in clear.
+Note that base64 is _not an encryption._ You can copy-paste the encoded part above into any base64 decoder and will see the username and password in clear.
 Because credentials are essentially sent in clear, HTTP Basic Auth must always be used over an encrypted channel, i.e., HTTPS.
 Otherwise, the credentials could be easily read by any man-in-the-middle.
 {% endhint %}

 Of course, you do not have to base64-encode those credentials and add that header yourself.
 Most tools and programming languages will have built-in functionalities or third-party libraries that do this job for you.